 Boric Oxide is used in the manufacture of Borosilicate Glass (well known by brand names such as Pyrex).
 The presence of Boric Oxide makes this glass tough and thermally shock resistant, giving it signature qualities and applications.
 Almost half of all pure Boron that is consumed globally, especially the compound Boric Oxide, is used as an additive to Fiberglass, used in textiles, structural material or insulation.

-Close to half of all pure Boron consumed globally is used as an additive to fiberglass, used as insulation and structural material.
-Boron is added to metals to make special purpose alloys, and to polymers and ceramics to create high-strength, lightweight, structural and refractory materials.
-In the making of some high-strength materials, Boron filaments are often applied in ways similar to carbon fibers.
+Boron is often added to metals to create special purpose alloys, and also to polymers and ceramics to create high-strength, lightweight, structural and refractory materials.

 What is Boron Steel, and what is it used for?

 The addition of a small amount of Boron to Steel (usually less than 1%) leads to the creation of ultra high-strength alloys known as Boron Steels.
 The basic effect of Boron in the steel is the enhancement of hardenability, which is evident even at a very small concentration, such as 0.0010% of Boron.
 These Steels are used frequently in the automotive industry in various situations, including for strengthening frameworks around car doors, and in reclining seats.
 Boron Steel is also used in other industries, such as in fiberglass insulation manufacturing, aerospace, or to create equipment for golfing and fishing.

 Artists and designers use Boron and its compounds in a number of creative and innovative ways.
 Borosilicate Glass, a strong, resilient and formable material, offers creatives the opportunity to create large-scale, complex, delicate and challenging glass products and installations.
 Borosilicate glazes can also be used to create high gloss and beautiful finishes on ceramics.